Virginia Speeding Ticket Lawyer

-You can expect speeding tickets in Virginia to go quickly from being a simple and easily manageable infraction to something much more serious with long term consequences.
+You can expect speeding tickets in NoVa to go quickly from being a simple and easily manageable infraction to something much more serious with long term consequences.
 You should look for specifically on your ticket whether you have you been charged with general speeding, which is just a traffic infraction, or if the speed you were going amounted to reckless driving, which would be a criminal charge.
 It is very important to know the difference because a criminal charge is much more serious with longer lasting penalties than a traffic infraction.

 Another thing to take into account is if you are charged for a speeding ticket you are not required to show up to court if you would rather prepay the fine in advance.
 Prepaying the fine often not the best course of action since it is equivalent to pleading guilty to the charge, however, it is possible to do in speeding cases.
 For reckless driving, court attendance is mandatory.
 You don’t have the option of prepaying because it’s a criminal offense so you have to go even if you do plan ultimately to plead guilty.

 The advantage of having an experienced Virginia speeding ticket lawyer is that you will have somebody who knows the ins and outs of the court system and can tell you what the best things to do are in order to have your case dismissed or, if that’s not a possibility, then the penalties can be mitigated to fit your situation better.
 To learn what a speeding ticket lawyer in Virginia can do for you, call and schedule a consultation today.